 kWh = Watts × Seconds ÷ 3,600,000

-This is the bridge between the compute world and the household energy world.
-A GPU drawing 700 watts for 1 second consumes 700 joules = 0.000194 kWh = 0.194 watt-hours.
-The same GPU running for one full hour consumes 700 watt-hours = 0.7 kWh.
+This is the bridge among the compute international and the own family electricity world.
+A GPU drawing 700 watts for 1 2nd consumes 700 joules = 0.000194 kWh = 0.194 watt-hours.
+The same GPU walking for one complete hour consumes 700 watt-hours = 0.7 kWh.

-Step 5 — Carbon Intensity: The Geography Problem
+Step 5 — Carbon Depth: The Geography trouble

-One kilowatt-hour of electricity carries a different carbon cost depending entirely on where and when it is consumed.
-The carbon intensity of the grid — measured in grams or kilograms of CO₂ equivalent per kWh — varies by a factor of 8× across U.S. states and more than 10× globally.
+One kilowatt-hour of energy includes a unique carbon price depending certainly on in which and even as it's far fed on.
+The carbon depth of the grid — measured in grams or kilograms of CO₂ equal in line with kWh — varies by using a component of 8× throughout U.S. states and extra than 10× globally.

 |---|---|---|